Keeper-Security/Commander/NESTED_SHARE_FOLDER_COMMANDS.md

 **Command:** `nsf-record-update`

-**Detail:** Update an existing KeeperDrive record's title, type, notes, or field values.
+**Detail:** Update an existing Nested Share Record's title, type, notes, or field values.
 One or more record UIDs or titles must be specified with `-r`.

 **Switches:**